- Students discuss possible impacts of zebra mussels on the Hudson River ecosystem

 - Starting with number 4, repeat the process for a total of 10-15 rounds, each beginning with the new assignments from the previous round.

-- In order to help kids understand how an invasive species impacts a native’ species populations, repeat the game with three other variations:
+- In order to help kids understand how an invasive species impacts native species populations, repeat the game with three other variations:

-- (b) Introduce 2 invasive zebra mussels to the system--Give students lab goggles to identify them.
-So you begin with: 2 zebra mussels, 2 native mussels, and the rest of the students are resources.
-Give new zebra mussels goggles as needed, and keep track of the number of each mussel and resource as before (10-15 rounds).
+9b.
+Introduce 2 invasive zebra mussels to the system.
+Give students lab goggles or hand them a piece of flagging tape to identify them.
+Begin with: 2 zebra mussels, 2 native mussels, and the rest of the students as resources.
+Give new zebra mussels goggles or lab tape as needed and have them hand them/it to you when they become resources again.
+Continue to keep track of the numbers of each kind of mussel and resource as before (10-15 rounds).
 This activity will help students see how resource competition affects population sizes.

 At the end of the game, divide students into four groups.
 Give each group one set of the population data from one of the four versions of the game and a large sheet of paper or poster board.
 Instruct them to plot the data, numbering the y-axis by 5’s to ~35 (or the number of students in your class) and the x-axis up to the number of “years” (rounds) that you repeated the game.
 Instruct students to plot the values of the zebra mussels and each of the resources on their graphs using a different color or symbol for each population or resource value (native mussels, zebra mussels, plankton, rocks, predators).
 Discuss axes labels so that students will make sure to graph appropriately (“Resource or population abundance” versus “Year”). **Students often have a hard time creating anything besides a bar plot.
 They will probably need help to be guided through the process of plotting the points and connecting the points with a line.